SyamMohan2103/train-network/README.md

 ## Overview

-This assessment can be done individually or in a group of two.
+This assessment can be done individually or in a group of two students.

 **Your task** is to develop an train network system to support route decision making for different trains in a map, by completing the various exercises below.